-There are no specific courts that deal exclusively with aviation disputes and no judicial decisions of the Cayman Islands Grand Court in relation to seizure of aircraft have been reported.
+There are no specific courts in the Cayman Islands that deal exclusively with aviation disputes and no judicial decisions of the Cayman Islands Grand Court have been reported in relation to seizure of aircraft.

-It is not possible to confirm what conditions the Cayman Islands courts may impose.
-Please note, however, that the courts may require security for costs or an undertaking to pay another party's damages in connection with the grant of interlocutory relief, which may likely be obtained prior to the hearing of the dispute which is the subject of the proceedings.
+It is not possible to confirm what conditions the Cayman Islands courts might impose.
+It is possible, however, that the courts may require security for costs or an undertaking to pay another party's damages in connection with the grant of interlocutory relief, which may likely be obtained prior to the hearing of the dispute which is the subject of the proceedings.

 A judgment obtained in a foreign court (other than certain judgments of a superior court of any state of the Commonwealth of Australia) will be recognised and enforced in the Cayman Islands courts without any re-examination of the merits at common law, by an action commenced on the foreign judgment in the Grand Court of the Cayman Islands where the judgment: